-Until recently, society’s low expectations coupled with limited opportunities have prevented people with ID from the benefits associated with a higher education.
-While peers move to the next phase of their lives, students with ID sit on the sidelines.
-Consequently, they transition from high school to adult day programs, very low paying jobs or, in too many cases, simply end up sitting idly at home with limited social outlets.
+Historically, society’s low expectations coupled with limited opportunities have prevented people with intellectual and developmental disabilities (IDD) from the benefits associated with a college education.
+While peers move to the next phase of their lives, students with IDD sit on the sidelines.
+Consequently, they transition from high school to adult day programs, very low paying jobs, or, in too many cases, simply end up sitting idly at home with limited social outlets.
 Many individuals live hopelessly below the poverty line, and have little prospect of rising above it.

-IN! is actively working to have inclusive college opportunities for individuals with ID available statewide and woven into the natural fabric of all higher education.
+Expansion: With the rising demand for inclusive higher education, IN! is actively working to have inclusive college opportunities for individuals with IDD available statewide and woven into the natural fabric of all higher education.

 Student Success: In order to improve inclusive services in our state and ensure student success, IN! supports the Colorado Inclusion Consortium via technical assistance, guidance on program design, and tracking student outcomes.